WHOIGit/nes-lter-nutrient-transect/methods.md

 # Quality Assurance

-We assured that the geographic and temporal coverage of the clean data table were within expected ranges.
+We assured that the geographic and temporal coverage of the clean data table are within expected ranges.
 No values changed as compared to the previous version of this data package.
 For each nutrient we checked differences between replicates, visually inspected plotted values, and performed a range check.